awslabs/graphstorm/docs/source/cli/graph-construction/single-machine-gconstruct.rst

 Input formats
 ..............
-Currently, the graph construction pipeline supports three input formats: ``csv``, ``Parquet``, and ``HDF5``.
+Currently, the graph construction pipeline supports three input file formats: ``csv``, ``parquet``, and ``HDF5``.

-For the Parquet format, each column defines a node/edge feature, label or node/edge IDs.
+For the parquet format, each column defines a node/edge feature, label or node/edge IDs.
 For multi-dimensional features, currently the pipeline requires the features to be stored as a list of vectors.
 The pipeline will reconstruct multi-dimensional features and store them in a matrix.

 The HDF5 format is similar as the parquet format, but have larger capacity.
 Therefore suggest to use HDF5 format if users' data is large.